solana-labs/solana-program-library/farms/README.md

 - Vaults should be cranked on a periodic basis.
 Crank operation is permissionless and can be done by anyone.
 And it is executed for the entire Vault, not per individual user.
 Crank consists of three steps: 1.
 Harvest Farm rewards (in one or both tokens); 2.
 Rebalance rewards to get proper amounts of each token; 3.
 Place rewards back into the Pool and stake received LP tokens.
 A small Vault fee is taken from rewards, and it can be used to incentivize Crank operations.
 - Upon liquidity removal, the user gets original tokens back in amounts proportional to Vault tokens they hold.
 Vault tokens are then burned.

-`SBR-STAKE-LP-COMPOUND` is a similar strategy, but it uses Saber Pools and Farms.
+`SBR-STAKE-LP-COMPOUND` and `ORC-STAKE-LP-COMPOUND` are similar strategies, but use Saber and Orca protocols.

 ### Main Router